uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/compute_backward.rst

    inout_re
       Pointer to USM allocation of sufficient capacity to store the elements defining the real parts of all the relevant data sequences, as configured by ``desc``. ``data_type`` must be single or double precision floating-point, as described by the descriptor's precision.
-Only with complex descriptors configured for in-place operations with :ref:`onemkl_dft_complex_storage_real_real`.
+Only with complex descriptors configured for in-place
+      operations with :ref:`onemkl_dft_complex_storage_real_real`.

    inout_im
-      Pointer to USM allocation of sufficient capacity to store the elements defining the imaginary parts of all the relevant data sequences, as configured by ``desc``. ``data_type`` must be the floating-point type described by descriptor's precision.
+      Pointer to USM allocation of sufficient capacity to store the elements defining the imaginary parts of all the relevant data sequences, as configured by ``desc``.  must be single or double precision floating-point, as described by the descriptor's precision.
 Only with complex descriptors configured for in-place operations with :ref:`onemkl_dft_complex_storage_real_real`.

    out
       Pointer to USM allocation of sufficient capacity to store the elements